jhardenberg/plasimauto/README.md

 A sample script to prepare and run some exoplanetary experiments is provided in `examples/testexo.sh`.
 A sample script illustration how to prepare and run different experiments changing resolution is provided in `examples/testres.sh`.

+Please check also the files in the `template` directory.
+Check compiler options (in case you can create a new file with compiler options for you rmachine) and check the template.job script `template.job`.

 ### Initializing PlaSim

 The command `setup` in the script will download and configure PlaSim automatically in the `$BASEDIR/src` directory.
 If you need to specify special compiler options for your machine (optional) you can provide them with the optional `comp` option as follows: